Skip to content

 Creating an estate plan feels like a finish line.
 You did the work, signed the documents, organized the binder.
 Done.

 Except it's not done.
-An estate plan is a living document — or rather, a living collection of documents, designations, and decisions that need regular attention to remain effective.
+An estate plan is a living thing — a collection of documents, designations, and decisions that need regular attention to stay effective.

-Estate planning attorneys report that outdated beneficiary designations are one of the most common — and most costly — mistakes they see.
+Estate planning attorneys consistently point to outdated beneficiary designations as one of the most common and most costly mistakes they see.
 A designation made ten years ago doesn't automatically update when your life changes.

 Life changes constantly.
 You open new accounts, close old ones, move to a new state, gain family members, lose them, change your mind about things.
 If your estate plan doesn't change with you, it becomes a snapshot of who you were — not who you are.